Easter Bunny Cake

 Set cakes aside to cool completely on cooling racks.
 After 15 minutes when pans are cool enough to handle, flip out of the cake pans to finish cooling.

-In a large bowl, beat butter and coconut oil together until well combined using the paddle attachment.
-Add in powdered sugar, salt, vanilla, and coconut extract.
+In a large bowl or bowl of a stand mixer, beat butter and coconut oil together until well combined using the paddle attachment.
+Add in powdered sugar, salt, vanilla extract, and coconut extract.

 With the mixer on low speed, slowly stream in the milk bit by bit until a thick and creamy buttercream forms.
-Scrape the sides and bottom of the bowl and beat again.
+Scrape the bottom and sides of the bowl and beat again.
 Buttercream should hold its shape but easily spread with a butter knife.

-Cut each cake in half width-wise and spread one half with buttercream.
+Cut both round cakes in half width-wise and spread one half with buttercream.
 Stack the other cake on top to create a sandwiched look.
 Stand it up cut-side down onto a plate or serving platter.

 Cut a medium-sized scoop shape out of one side of the sandwiched cakes to form the back and neck of the bunny.
 Use this piece of cake (or a part of this cake) to form the tail of the bunny.

-Spread the entire cake with coconut buttercream, then cover with more shredded coconut.
+Spread the entire cake with coconut buttercream frosting , then cover the top and sides of the cake with shredded coconut.

 adding coconut to frosted bunny cake

-Finish the cakes by adding frosting to 2 Biscotti Cookies to each cake, followed by adding some pink frosting in the middle of each ear.
-Stick ears on the bunny head and add a pink Cadbury Mini Egg for the nose.
+Finish the cakes by adding white frosting to 2 Biscotti Cookies, followed by adding some pink icing in the middle of each ear.
+Stick ears onto the bunny head and add a pink Cadbury Mini Egg for the nose.

-You can store this Easter Bunny Cake whole in the fridge, covered, for a day or two.
+You can place cake whole in the fridge, covered, for a day or two.
 A couple of hours before serving take it out to bring it to room temperature.

 back view of bunny cake